How to manage BibLaTeX across time and cultures#

 Translations#

-There is a problem in the Arabic title given above, because while the titleaddon
+There is a problem in the Arabic title given above, because while titleaddon

 contains the official latinised script it still lacks an English translation.
 It’s great